 The Damping Material And Space Around The Capsule

-The damping material dampens help protect the capsule from plosives while damping higher frequencies.
+The damping material helps protect the capsule from plosives while damping higher frequencies.

 The space within the mic has the potential to promote short standing waves.

-Generally speaking, diaphragms are damped at −6 dB per octave in order to produce a natural sounding frequency response.
+Generally speaking, diaphragms are damped at −6 dB per octave to produce a natural-sounding frequency response.

 Directionality Of The Capsule

-Yes, even the directionality of a microphone affect its frequency response.
+Yes, even the directionality of a microphone affects its frequency response.
 This is particularly true when moving off-axis from directional microphones.